sbingler/schemeful-same-site/README.md

 3. The browser checks to see if it can send the cookie to http://website.example/readsacookie.jpg

-   * In the current world (i.e. without either proposal) this cookie is allowed to be sent as this is a same-site context: only the registrable domain matters and they match.
+   * In the current world (i.e. without either proposal) this cookie is allowed to be sent as the "same-site context" is same-site: only the registrable domain matters and they match.

-   * “Schemeful Same-Site” would also allow this cookie to be sent as we're still in a same-site context when considering scheme: the user is on http://website.example and the cookie wants to be sent to http://website.example
+   * “Schemeful Same-Site” would also allow this cookie to be sent as the "same-site context" is still same-site when considering scheme: the user is on http://website.example and the cookie wants to be sent to http://website.example

    * “Scheme-Bound Cookies” would not allow this cookie to be sent as the scheme isn't the same as the one the cookie was set by: the cookie was set by https and is trying to be sent to http.

 4. Next the browser checks to see if it can send the cookie to https://website.example/readsacookie2.jpg

-   * In the current world the cookie is allowed to be sent as this is a same-site context: the registrable domains match.
+   * In the current world the cookie is allowed to be sent as the "same-site context" is same-site: the registrable domains match.

-   * “Schemeful Same-Site” would not allow this cookie to be sent as we're now in a cross-site context: the user is on http://website.example and the cookie wants to be sent to https://website.example.
+   * “Schemeful Same-Site” would not allow this cookie to be sent as the "same-site context" is now cross-site: the user is on http://website.example and the cookie wants to be sent to https://website.example.

    * “Scheme-Bound Cookies” would allow this cookie to be sent as the scheme is the same as the one the cookie was set by: the cookie was set by https and is trying to be sent to https.

 5. Finally the user navigates to a different website, https://othersite.example, which embeddeds https://website.example/readsacookie2.jpg

-   * In the current world the cookie not allowed to be sent as this is a cross-site context: the registrable domains don't match
+   * In the current world the cookie not allowed to be sent as the "same-site context" is cross-site: the registrable domains don't match

-   * “Schemeful Same-Site” would not allow this cookie to be sent as this is a cross-site context: the registrable domains don't match.
+   * “Schemeful Same-Site” would not allow this cookie to be sent as the "same-site context" is cross-site: the registrable domains don't match.

    * "Scheme-Bound Cookies" would allow this cookie to be sent as the scheme is the same as the one the cookie was set by: the cookie was set by https and is trying to be sent to https.
 (It's important to note that even if "Scheme-Bound Cookies" allows this cookie to be sent it will still ultimately be blocked by the browser due to same-site.)